Iconography: Brief survey

-Indian religion
+Indian religions

 Central to the iconography and hagiography of Indian religions are mudra or gestures with specific meanings.
 Other features include the aureola and halo, also found in Christian and Islamic art, and divine qualities and attributes represented by asana and ritual tools such as the dharmachakra, vajra, chhatra, sauwastika, phurba and danda.
 The symbolic use of colour to denote the Classical Elements or Mahabhuta and letters and bija syllables from sacred alphabetic scripts are other features.
 Under the influence of tantra art developed esoteric meanings, accessible only to initiates; this is an especially strong feature of Tibetan art.
-The art of Indian Religions esp.
-Hindus in its numerous sectoral divisions is governed by sacred texts called the Aagama which describes the ratio and proportion of the icon, called taalmaana as well as mood of the central figure in a context.
-For example, Narasimha an incarnation of Vishnu though considered a wrathful deity but in few contexts is depicted in pacified mood.
+The art of Indian Religions, especially Hindus, in its numerous sectoral divisions, is governed by sacred texts called the Agamas which describes the ratio and proportion of the icon, called taalmaana as well as mood of the central figure in a context.
+For example, Narasimha, an incarnation of Vishnu, though considered a wrathful deity, is in few contexts, depicted in pacified mood.

 Although iconic depictions of, or concentrating on, a single figure are the dominant type of Buddhist image, large stone relief or fresco narrative cycles of the Life of the Buddha, or tales of his previous lives, are found at major sites like Sarnath, Ajanta, and Borobudor, especially in earlier periods.
 Conversely, in Hindu art, narrative scenes have become rather more common in recent centuries, especially in miniature paintings of the lives of Krishna and Rama.